Pennsylvania Attorney and a Leading Driving Safety Advocate

 Accomplished Legal Background

 Joel earned his law degree and a master’s degree in counseling from Villanova University.
 From 2011 to 2012, he worked through a Philadelphia area hospice to provide grief counseling to patients’ families.
 He is licensed to practice law in Pennsylvania and New Jersey.

 Notable Verdicts and Settlements

-- $2.5 million award in a distracted driving car crash
+- $2.5 million award in a distracted driving car accident

 - $2 million settlement involving a distracted tractor-trailer driver